Genisy Title, Inc.

 How Can Buying a Property Be Different In Florida Than Other States?

 • Florida is both an Attorney and Agency state.
-Licensed Title agent and attorneys both can conduct closings and be escrow agents in Florida.
+Licensed Title agents and attorneys both can conduct closings and be escrow agents in Florida.

 • Florida is a "one-stop shopping" state for your real estate transaction.
-A Florida title insurance agency can handle all aspects of your escrow, title insurance and closing.
-You do not need to hire different companies to handle escrow and title insurance, unless you chose to hire an attorney to assist.
+A Florida title insurance agency can handle all aspects of your escrow, title insurance, and closing.
+You do not need to hire different companies to handle escrow and title insurance, unless you choose to hire an attorney to assist.

-• All the services are included in one title quote.
-No junk fees.
-No surprises.
+• All the services are included in one title quote. - no junk fees and no surprises.

 • Florida is what is known as a "filed" state.
 Title insurance rates are regulated and filed annually with the state.
 A title company cannot charge more than the promulgated rate.
 To check current legal rates filed with the State of Florida, you can access the following link: